DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/clusters/cluster-scheduler-plugin.md

     <!-- ![Add scheduler-plugins parameter](../../images/cluster-scheduler-plugin-01.png) -->

 2. After successful cluster creation, the system will automatically install the scheduler-plugins and controller component loads.
-You can check the load status in the proper cluster's deployment.
+You can check the workload status in the proper cluster's deployment.

     <!-- ![Check plugin load status](../../images/cluster-scheduler-plugin-02.png) -->